meghna512/Auto_DB_Backup/README.md

 ## Automatic DB Backup

-This is a [Node.js](https://nodejs.org/en/) based module which facilitates in automatic DB backup at a specified time.
+This is a [Node.js](https://nodejs.org/en/) based module which facilitates in automatic [mongodb](https://www.mongodb.com/) backup at a specified time.

 ## Installation